ployst/ployst.github.io/_drafts/2016-09-01-microservices-testing.markdown

 The error handling is decent but the performance monitoring probably isn't in depth enough in the long run so we'll need to augment it with other services.

-# Future
+# Future Improvements

 We're really happy with the single repo, "change lots of things at once" approach.

-I can foresee problems occurring with the all-or-nothing access control that we have.
-A workaround may be to have a couple of repos that map one-to-one with access control groups.
+However, it does mean that if someone has access to one component, they have access to everything (even deployment definitions).
+I can foresee this being less than ideal for some companies.
+A workaround may be to have n repos that map one-to-one with your desired access control groups.

 We're firing from the hip in the way we're rolling out changes to services/deployments in the sense that we haven't automated the testing of a new set of kubernetes